 - Home Price: $533,092 median home price

-- Crime Rate: Safer than 27% of Washington cities
+- Crime Rate: Safer than 38% of Seattle neighborhoods

 - Perfect For: Singles, young professionals